-Visit criticalsafetycheck.com.au to find your local VACC member.
+Visit criticalsafetycheck.com.au to find a local VACC member.

-As your only point of contact with the road, that thin strip of rubber plays an important part in keeping your family safe.
-Deep tread is important for wet weather driving, as the channels disperse the water and keep you in contact with the road.
-Bald tyres cannot disperse the water and cause dangerous situations such as aquaplaning.
+As a vehicle's only point of contact with the road, that thin strip of rubber plays a crucial role in keeping driver and passangers safe.
+Deep tread is important for wet weather driving, as the channels disperse the water and keep tyres in contact with the road.
+Bald tyres cannot disperse the water, and cause dangerous situations such as aquaplaning.

-Incorrect wheel alignment leads to excess wear and reduces the tyre's life.
-It can also lead to steering vibrations or the car pulling to one side.
+Additionally, incorrect wheel alignment leads to excess wear and reduces the life of a tyre.
+It can also lead to steering vibrations, or a car pulling to one side.

 Steering and suspension

-Your car's suspension system doesn't just provide you with a smooth ride, it's what keeps your tyres in contact with the road.
-If you have poor suspension and your tyres lift off the road for a fraction of a second you can drastically reduce your stopping distance.
-Poor suspension also causes uneven tyre wear and bad handling.
+A vehicle's suspension system doesn't just enable a smooth ride, it's what keeps tyres in contact with the road.
+Poor suspension can lead to tyres lifting off the road for a fraction of a second and can drastically impact stopping distance.
+Additionally, poor suspension causes uneven tyre wear and bad handling.

-It might seem obvious that your brakes are vital to you and your family's safety on the road, but the sobering reality is that a car travelling at 60km/hr will take 45m to stop in an emergency braking situation.
+It might seem obvious that brakes are vital to safety on the road but the sobering reality is that a car travelling at 60km/hr will take 45m to stop in an emergency braking situation.
 Worn or damaged brakes will only increase this distance.
-Don't become a statistic, get your brakes checked regularly.
+Don't become a statistic, get brakes checked regularly.

-Your lights, such as headlights, brake lights, indicators and interior lights, ensure your car can be seen in all weather, from any direction.
-Misaligned headlights will give you a poor view of the road at night and could lead to a vehicle collision or even hitting a pedestrian.
+Lights, such as headlights, brake lights, indicators and interior lights, ensure a vehicle can be seen in all weather, from any direction.
+Misaligned headlights will give drivers poor view of the road at night, and could lead to a vehicle collision or even hitting a pedestrian.

-Seat belts help protect passengers in a car by spreading the force of the impact over more of the body and preventing them from being catapulted through the windows.
+Seat belts help protect passengers in a vehicle by spreading the force of the impact over more of the body, and preventing them from being catapulted through the windows.
 According to the Office of Road Safety, a crash at 40 km/h is like falling from a 2 storey building onto concrete.
 Make sure your restraints are working correctly, get them checked by an expert.